QuangNguyenLong/fil_training/c_cpp/c/README.md

 ## V. TEAM WORKING

 At somepoint, you have to work with other people, or you have to code on legacy code (other people's mess), thus, you have to make changes to the project, but still, be able to not break everything.
-Behold, CMake options.
+Behold, CMake compile definitions.

 ```
 option(SOME_FLAGS "Enable something" OFF)